-Evergreen has several lesson plans for students of all ages; many of the lessons are hands-on or involve descriptive and fun models.
-Please open the following link to see what is available to Smyth County teachers, home school participants, Scouts, and other public interest groups.
+Evergreen has several lesson plans for students of all ages; many of the lessons are hands-on or involve fun models.
+We offer lessons covering watersheds, soil, erosion, non-point source pollution, habitats, animal tracks, pollinators, farm to food, local agriculture, and so much more!

 The Envirothon competition is a nationwide competition for all high school students.
 Students work in teams of five and compete first locally and then have a chance of going on to regional, state, and even national levels.
 The competition is based on natural resources; students learn stewardship, actual management concepts, and work to solve real world environmental problems.
 Teams test their knowledge on five categories: soils, forestry, wildlife, aquatics, and a current environmental issue that changes every year but is announced ahead of time.
 As a group, the team takes separate tests for each category and also must perform a speech/presentation with visual aids in front of judges.
 The event is competitive in nature but education is the bottom line.